-So good it’s spooky: 7 bewitching Halloween email marketing ideas
+So good it’s spooky: 15 bewitching Halloween email + SMS marketing ideas

-Do you know what one of the most enchanting things about Halloween is?
-The opportunity to be anyone, or anything, you can dream up—you just need the right attire.
+The opportunity to be anyone or anything you can dream up—you just need the right attire.

 Creating a Halloween email is much like conjuring up a spectacular costume: It takes a bunch of brainstorming, a dash of artistry, and a sprinkle of guts to produce an email marketing campaign that’s hauntingly click-worthy.

-Regardless of how your audience intends to spend this Halloween, there are ways your email marketing campaigns can be out-of-this-world relatable and applicable to their plans—you just need to put together the magic words.
+Regardless of how your audience intends to spend this Halloween, there are ways to make your email marketing campaigns out-of-this-world relatable and applicable to their plans.
+You just need to put together the magic words—and images, and layout.

-Even if your products don’t directly relate to Halloween, it doesn’t mean you have to sit on the Halloween marketing sidelines.
-Find inspiration from the quintessential colors of the festivities and share Halloween messages that visually engage your subscribers.
+Just because your products don’t directly relate to Halloween doesn’t mean you have to sit on the Halloween marketing sidelines.
+Find inspiration from the quintessential color scheme of the festivities and share Halloween messages that visually engage your subscribers.

 Seasonal events open the door for you to build relationships with your brand’s community because they create a shared experience you can use to relate to your audience.
 You build these relationships, similar to the ones you have with close friends and family members, through conversations—not just sales (although an enticing promotion never hurts).

-Brand example: Luxury pajama brand Printfresh shared what their team’s cozy, in-home Halloween evenings entail, and the movie favorites each person paired with their plans.
+Brand example: In their Halloween email, luxury pajama brand Printfresh shares what their team’s cozy, in-home Halloween evenings entail, as well as the movie favorites each person paired with their plans.

-Normally, you might not think Halloween and a brand that sells pajamas are a match made in heaven.
-But because Printfresh focuses on their staff’s spine-chilling film recs, rather than the product, they make it work.
+You might not think Halloween and a pajamas brand are a match made in heaven.
+But Printfresh makes it work by focusing on their staff’s spine-chilling film recommendations, rather than their product.

 Do you sell hand-stitched throw blankets?
-Or clothes made from the softest, most sustainably grown organic cotton known to man?
-Are your beauty products filled with clean, all natural elixirs that’ll get rid of even the deepest of crow’s feet?
+Or clothes made from the softest, most sustainably grown organic cotton known to humankind?
+Are your beauty products filled with clean, all-natural elixirs that’ll get rid of even the deepest crow’s feet?

 Your Halloween email campaigns can serve as the perfect means to share the unique qualities of your products—the things that make them truly magical.